jthoms1/backbone.includes/README.md

 /*
- * returns OrganizationList collection containing the User's organizations */ user.getOrganizations();
+ * returns OrganizationList collection containing the User's organizations
+ * - notice that the method uses plural form since this will return a collection of
+ *   organizations.
+ */
+user.getOrganizations();

 /*
  * returns Role model containing the User's role
- */
-user.getRole();
+ * - notice that the method is not in plural form since the method will return a single model */ user.getRole();
 ```